augustoaf/Azure-IoT-PythonFaceRecognitionModule/README.md

 - Try use the most recent version of dlib
 - The image paths are hardcoded, move this to environment variables (the bind must reflect it)
 - When module start, there is an error in input1_listener method (although it is not impacting anything)
+- Trick (TODO - investigate more): Faces could not be located when using images from cellphones (high resolution problem (?)), although: same images sent through whatsapp works (whatsapp lower the quality);
+screenshot (take from the own cellphone) from the images worked (lower the quality as well);
+also using the Photo Editor (google drive) to Save As wroked as well (looks like lower the quality as well);
+Possible problems: high definition of images (the originals are greater in size)

 Reference:
 face_recognition page